nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Command Summary
-Feel free to use this command summary table and navigate to the features that interests you by clicking on the action words. 😁
+Feel free to use this command summary table and navigate to the features that interest you by clicking on the action words. 😁

 | Action                                                                       | Format, Examples                                                                                                                                                                                     |
 |------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|